apache/hudi/website/docs/faq.md

 [hoodie.datasource.meta_sync.condition.sync](https://hudi.apache.org/docs/configurations#hoodiedatasourcemeta_syncconditionsync) to true.
 This will ensure that hive sync is triggered on schema or partitions changes.

+### Can I change keygenerator for an existing table?
+No. There are small set of properties that cannot change once chosen.
+KeyGenerator is one among them.
+[Here](https://github.com/apache/hudi/blob/3f37d4fb08169c95930f9cc32389abf4e5cd5551/hudi-spark-datasource/hudi-spark-common/src/main/scala/org/apache/hudi/HoodieWriterUtils.scala#L128) is a code referecne where we validate the properties.

 ## Contributing to FAQ

 A good and usable FAQ should be community-driven and crowd source questions/thoughts across everyone.